-An epilator is a great alternative to a razor for hair removal.
+An epilator is an excellent alternative to a razor for hair removal.

 When it comes to women’s grooming, hair removal has got to be one of the toughest.

-The default method would be shaving but constantly raking your skin with a blade can be irritating.
+The default method would be shaving but continuously raking your skin with a blade can be irritating.

 And depending on how often you shave, the cost of buying refills can quickly add up.

 Waxing is a better option than shaving because it removes hair from the roots.
 But the cost of having one done professionally can be astronomical.

 Do-it-yourself kits are available, but they can be messy and time-consuming.

 Epilators are an in-between solution between shaving and waxing that more and more women are starting to enjoy.

 It’s a tool that contains a set of tweezers that pull out hair from the roots.